Welcome to my trip report from Karlovy Vary’s 54th international film festival.

 So you can either wait at last minute ticket desk, that release expired tickets, that were not picked up 15 minutes before the start of the movie.

 Or you can wait in line 1 hour, 2 hours before the start of the movie.

-In first case, there is a little chance you will get the ticket.
+In the first case, there is a little chance you will get tickets.

 Because if you don’t arrive 5 minutes before the start of projection, your seat reservation will fall through to other visitors, who patiently waited in line.

 In second case, you will need to know before hand the popularity of the movie and the capacity of the theatre.